 I don’t believe in ghosts, but he sure will make a fun statement where ever he is placed.
 After you have affixed the stencil on your pumpkin, poke along edge of the ghost.
 You will cut out the black portion of this pumpkin pattern.

 I just HAD to incorporate a unicorn in here somewhere.
-It is by far my daughter’s favorite animal and I am certain this is the pumpkin carving pattern she will pick out.
+It is by far my daughter’s favorite magical creature and I am certain this is the pumpkin carving pattern she will pick out.
 I have a good feeling that I will be doing it though.
 Ah… the joys of motherhood.

 Like many before, poke and cut out the black on this magical beast.